opena11y/fae/ubuntu-18-04-conf.md

 The static files (i.e. CSS and JS assets) from your apps and those that are contained in the `STATICFILES_DIRS` will be gathered and copied into that directory when you run `python manage.py collectstatic`.

-Regardless of the actual path to and name of that directory, setting the `STATIC_ROOT` to "/static/" ensure that when the assets are served they are served as if they were in `example.com/static/...`.
+Regardless of the actual path to (and name of) that directory, setting the `STATIC_ROOT` to "/static/" ensures that when the assets are served they are served as if they were in `example.com/static/...`.

 This is also why the Apache config file above has a line setting the `Alias` for `/static/` to the actual path to the `STATIC_ROOT`.
 The settings are arbitrary but they need to match so if you change one, you'll need almost certainly need to change another.

+## Considerations for Google Cloud and Similar Service Providers

+I'm not new to managing Linux servers but my first attempts to get this application running were using Docker on **Google Kubernetes Engine** (that was overkill and I couldn't get costs lower than about $150/mo), which is why I started off with Debian.

+I then tried to switch to **Google Cloud Run** only to realize this application isn't a good fit for that because `fae-util` needs to run as a background process until this application calls it.

+After weeks struggling with Google Cloud, I realized it just wasn't ideal: I want logs to be where I expect them; I want changes I make to persist; I want to be able to use `sudo`, etc.

+Then I finally realized that I could just use a regular old cloud computing provider and get exactly what I wanted at a much lower cost so I abandoned Google Cloud (I'll use Kubernetes again when I need to scale but I had no clue what I was getting into when I started using it).